REA, GEF, UNDP Sign Deals to Deliver 23 Power Mini-grids to 70,000 Nigerians

 “These sites reflect diverse agricultural activities across these zones with a focus on grain processing; enhancing energy efficiency in staple food production; non-grain processing; strengthening support and value addition for cash crops and other agro byproducts.

-“It will also include cold storage to reduce post-harvest losses and enable access to cooling and refrigeration solutions,” the release pointed out.
+“It will also include cold storage to reduce post-harvest losses and enable access to cooling and refrigeration solutions,” the statement added.

 While speaking on the REA’s partnership with the GEF and UNDP, the Chief Executive of the agency, Abba Aliyu, explained that the programme aligns with the federal government’s focus on the optimisation of decentralised renewable energy solutions.